 Answer: All the three sides and angles of an equilateral triangle are equal.
-We know that the sum of angles in a triangle is 180°.
+Now, we know that the sum of angles in a triangle is 180°.
 Since all the three angles in an equilateral triangle are equal, we write it as:

 ∠A + ∠B +∠C = 180

 Now, ∠A = ∠B = ∠C, hence the sum of three angles can be written as ∠A + ∠A + ∠A = 3 ∠A

 3 ∠A = 180°

 ∠A = 180/3

 Since all the angles in the equilateral triangle are equal, Therefore we get, ∠A = ∠B = ∠C = 60°

 Question 2: What are the types of triangles with respect to the angles?

 Answer: When we look at the different types of triangles on the basis of angles, they are of 5 types.
 They are Right Triangle, Obtuse Triangle, Acute Triangle, and Equiangular Triangle.

 Answer: An equilateral triangle is a kind of triangle which comprises of 3 equal sides and equal angles.
 Moreover, each side of this triangle is of the same length and every angle is going to be of the same measure which is 60°.